-Preliminary Inventory of the Triangle Multicultural Women's History Project Records, 1994-2000
+Preliminary Guide to the Triangle Multicultural Women's History Project Records, 1994-2000

 The collection documents the activities of the Project, administrative and otherwise.
 Included are mailing lists (including an electronic file), newsletters, photographs, stationery, program and publicity ideas, old program lists, clippings, materials about other women's history groups, the Triangle Community Foundation proposal, non-profit status information, training materials, awards, past school projects, school visit evaluations, reports and surveys, newsletters, grant information, outreach materials, flyers and press releases, project ideas, and study group materials

 - Triangle Multicultural Women's History Project Records, 1994-2000